Editorial Review –

 Title: The Rise and Fall of the Traditional Theories of Creation

 and the Science of Creation for Our Universe

 Author: David C. Shaw

-Editorial Review written by the Book Review Directory Production Team.
+This Editorial Review was written by the Book Review Directory staff.